jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - calculateKey: calculates the key of a text-fragment based on its depth-level and the titles of previous fragments.
   - clear: clears the fragmentsIndex list.
 - The parse function and related pseudo code are provided to demonstrate how the line-parser service can be used to handle different types of lines.
-# MarkdownCode > components > body > results view > results view tab
-- The results-view-tab component displays the results of a transformer for a specific text fragment identified by its key.
-- The monaco editor npm package is used to display the results in markdown, json data, javascript, html, or css.
-- The monaco editor fills the available width and height of the component.
-- When the results-view-tab is loaded:
-  - The text for the monaco editor is retrieved from the result-cache of the assigned transformer using the current key, if available.
-  - The theme (light or dark), font, and font-size are retrieved from the theme-service and applied to the monaco editor.
-- The results-cache of the transformer is monitored for changes in the result with the current key.
-  - If the result is marked as 'out-of-date' or 'deleted', the text is shown as grayed-out.
-  - If the result is marked as 'overwritten', the text is shown in red.
-- When the user changes the text in the monaco editor, the new text is saved to the result-cache of the transformer and marked as overwritten.
-- The following events are monitored on the monaco editor:
-  - onDidFocusEditorWidget: The monaco editor reference is stored in the selection service.
-  - onDidBlurEditorWidget: If the selection service currently references this monaco editor, the editor reference is set to null.
-  - onDidChangeCursorSelection: If the selection service currently references this monaco editor, the subscribers of the selection-service are notified of the selection change.
-- A results-view-context-menu component is placed on top of the monaco editor.
-- The component monitors the position-tracking service for changes to the currently selected text fragment.
-  - When this changes, the key value is updated and the text is retrieved from the result-cache and shown in the monaco editor.
 # MarkdownCode > components > body > results view
 - Results-view component is at the bottom of the main body.
 - Users can see results generated by registered transformers for the selected text block.
 - Each transformer in the list creates a tab at the top left of the view.
 - The tab's title is the transformer's name.
 - The tab content displays a results-view-tab component.
-# MarkdownCode > services > project service
-- The project service is responsible for creating and opening projects, as well as saving the currently opened project.
-- When creating a new project, the service clears the necessary data, reloads the cache for each registered transformer, and raises the content-changed event.
-- When opening an existing project, the service clears the necessary data, sets the file location, reads the file contents, parses each line, reloads the cache for each registered transformer, and raises the content-changed event.
-- When saving the currently opened project, the service moves or copies the file depending on the situation, writes the content to the file, reloads the cache for each registered transformer, and saves the filename.
-- The service also processes data changes made in the markdown editor and marks the project as dirty for auto-saving.
-- The service manages a data list of text fragments and provides functions to delete, add, and mark fragments as out of date.
-- The service stores user configs like auto-save in local storage.
-- The service uses events to notify others of changes, including content changes, fragment deletion and insertion, fragment out-of-date marking, and key changes.
-# MarkdownCode > services > result-cache service
-- This service manages cached results for transformers.
-- Transformers can store results for text fragments and track if the results are out of date.
-- The cache can monitor changes in both project fragments and result fragments.
-- Transformers use an instance of this class to cache their results.
-- The cache uses a dictionary to store the results.
-- The cache saves the results in a JSON file specified by the transformer.
-- The cache loads the JSON file during construction and clears the cache if the file doesn't exist.
-- The cache registers event handlers with the project service and other input transformers to monitor changes in text fragments.
-- When a fragment changes, the cache checks the secondary dictionary for entries and marks them as out of date.
-- The cache can overwrite results for a key and retrieve results for a key.
-- The cache can determine if a text fragment is out of date.
-- The cache has a function to clear the cache.
-- The cache has a function to retrieve all results related to a fragment.
-- The cache has event handlers for fragment deletion and key changes.
-- The cache stores the results in a dictionary and updates the 'is-dirty' flag when results are modified.
-# MarkdownCode > components > toolbar > home > file section
-- The file-section component manages project and file actions.
-- Buttons in the component use icons instead of text.
-- Supported actions include:
-  - New Project: Creates a new project.
-If there are unsaved changes, prompts the user to save first and clears the current project data.
-  - Open: Opens an existing project.
-Shows a dialog box to select a file.
-If a file is selected, loads the project using the project service.
-Includes error handling.
-  - Save: Saves the current project to a file.
-Enabled when there is a filename for the project and there are unsaved changes.
-Shows a save-as dialog if the project file does not have a filename.
-Includes error handling.
-  - Save As: Saves the current project to a new location.
-Enabled when there are unsaved changes.
-Shows a save-as dialog and asks the project service to save the project to the new location.
-Includes error handling.
-  - Auto-Save: A toggle button that updates the auto-save state of the project service when pressed.
-The button's state follows the project service's auto-save state.
-- The buttons' state is updated based on changes in the undo service.
 # MarkdownCode > services > position-tracking service
 - The position-tracking service is responsible for tracking the text-fragment that the user is currently working on.
 - It keeps track of the currently selected line number and the text-fragment related to that line.